Matherly History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Mather, Maider, Maddir, Mador, Madeer, Mathers and many more.

-Another 137 words (10 lines of text) are included under the topic Early Matherly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Matherly Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Matherly family moved to Ireland, but this topic is not covered in this excerpt.